python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6b_while_loops.md

-Reminder: use Ctrl + C to exit a program (useful for exiting infinite loops).
+ℹ️ Use Ctrl + C to exit a program (useful for exiting infinite loops).

 ```python3